-The proposal is considered to achieve a consolidated and coordinated pattern of development due to the nature of the current size of the allotments, however it will achieve a better pattern of development if the land parcel boundaries are followed as opposed to an arbitrary line drawn through the centre of the site.
+The proposal is considered to achieve a consolidated and coordinated pattern of development due to the nature of the site.
 It is not currently possible to provide a full comment on the servicing available to the site, however the site does have numerous servicing options that can be explored.
-The site accesses a transport network that currently has a 60km/hr speed restriction which also demonstrates the connectivity of the area to the urban zone and that it is not a rural area in nature, therefore it is within the peri-urban area of Timaru where lifestyle zoning is appropriate.
+The State Highway providing easy access to the Geraldine township and density of sections around the site demonstrates that the proposed rezone will be easily integrated into the surrounding environment.